 I ran across this mnemonic device and knew that it would be a great way for my students to remember when to use il-, im-, in-, ir-, and ig-.

-Students will enjoy creating this 12-page mini-booklet.
 Students practice with 10 prefixes that mean ‘not’ or ‘the opposite’ by completing charts.
 On the charts, students list words beginning with the designated prefix.
-Next they create a simple drawing of the word and write the word’s definition.
+Next, they create a simple drawing of the word and write the word’s definition.

 Activity #6 – Prefix Spinner Game